BhartiSahu30/Predictive-Model-to-Forecast-Future-Trends/README.md

 ## 📊 Project Overview
 This project is a Machine Learning-based **sales forecasting system** built for Indian retail data.
 It predicts future sales trends and provides interactive business insights using a Streamlit dashboard.
+"I Developed this project as miniproject at Internship at Thiranex."

 ---